-I have mentioned many times about being a busy mom of 4….and when I say busy, I mean BUSY!!
-With four children very active in hockey and other activities, we are constantly on the go!
-Which means I am always looking for ways to make my life easier, especially when it comes to planning and preparing meals.
-I do my best to save time, by either making a BIG batch of soup, chili, spaghetti, etc and we eat that for a couple of meals, throwing half in the freezer for those nights that are EXTRA crazy.
-But, having the same thing for dinner repeatedly can get VERY boring ( as my kids like to point out)!
-Though, as we all know, trying to come up with something different every night is exhausting!
-We have all been there, that dreaded “what am I going to make for dinner” ??
+I have mentioned many times that I’m a busy mom of four, and when I say busy, I mean busy!
+With four children very active in hockey and other activities, we are constantly on the go, which means I am always looking for ways to make my life easier, especially when it comes to planning and preparing meals.
+I do my best to save time by either making a big batch of soup, chili, or spaghetti, and we eat that for a couple of meals, throwing half in the freezer for those nights that are extra crazy.
+But having the same thing for dinner repeatedly can get very boring, as my kids like to point out!
+As we all know, trying to come up with something different every night is exhausting!
+We have all been there asking that dreaded question, “What am I going to make for dinner?”

 Each meal plan comes with: